New Tweaks for Musical Fidelity Nu-Vista Owners

 With the technology lying dormant until about fifteen years ago, Musical Fidelity created the first of its ground-breaking Nu-Vista series.
 These legendary, limited-edition products sold out in a matter of months.
 Today, they command very high secondhand prices because of their reported “beautiful sound, build quality and longevity.”

-Australian availability is limited, so move quickly to secure a set that sells for $425 RRP per set (4 tubes).
+Availability is limited, so move quickly to secure a set that sells for US$349 per set (4 tubes).

 StereoNET’s Founder and Publisher, born in UK and raised on British Hi-Fi before moving to Australia where he worked as an Engineer in both the audio and mechanical fields.